jsimnz/fuckfuck/README.md

 Why?
 ----

-I was bored, and was joking around with some friends about Spacefuck after attending Zach Holmanns talk at CUSES2014 in which he mentioned the flak he recieved for the use of profanity in a previous talk with a slide titled: "Documentation is fucking important".
+I was bored, and was joking around with some friends about Spacefuck after attending Zach Holmans talk at CUSES2014 in which he mentioned the flak he recieved for the use of profanity in a previous talk with a slide titled: "Documentation is fucking important".
 Long story short, I made a language full of profanity.
 FUCK YEAH!

 Commands
 --------